 - Some teams may gloss over their blind spots, try to change the topic, or become defensive.
 Work to keep the team focused on discussing its blind spots and the suggested remedies.
-Help the team devise additional remedies if necessary. - Because this is an ESTJ team, be especially alert to team members': - Quickly deciding that they understand all their blind spots and moving on to the next topic - · Not appreciating one another's contributions; not listening to one another - · Immediately criticizing teammates' or the facilitator's ideas
+Help the team devise additional remedies if necessary. - Because this is an ESFJ team, be especially alert to team members': - Quickly deciding that they understand all their blind spots and moving on to the next topic - · Trying to ignore constructive confrontation - · Spending too much time socializing and not on task